Skip to content

 A swell paper printout showing the components on the rear face of the micro:bit

-If you want to edit the poster, for example to translate or modify the labels, you can use the Powerpoint or SVG files.
-You will need to install a Braille font on your computer to use this file.
-The "Swell Braille" font is freely available and was used for creating this PDF poster.
+To modify labels or translate the text, use the Powerpoint or SVG files.
+You will need to install a braille font on your computer to use these files, and “Enable editing” in Powerpoint to ensure the braille font loads.
+We recommend the free “Swell Braille” font which was used to create this poster.
 The coloured text labels use the “Helvetica LT Std” font.

 This text-based tour of the micro:bit helps a student to explore the micro:bit’s hardware by touch whilst listening to the written description with a screen reader.